moondance-labs/tanssi-docs/learn/framework/architecture.md

 - **Storage** - this component manages the state storage of the Appchain in a highly efficient key-value database
 - **Consensus** - this component ensures that all the participants in the network agree on the state of the blockchain, validating transactions, state transitions, and the resulting blocks

 The default configuration of a Substrate node and the built-in implementations of the components are usually the best choice for most use cases.
-Still, teams are welcome to innovate and change or replace any piece of what constitutes the node, or even write a completely different implementation of the core client such as [Kagome](https://github.com/soramitsu/kagome#intro){target=_blank} (C++ implementation) and [Gossamer](https://github.com/ChainSafe/gossamer#a-go-implementation-of-the-polkadot-host){target=_blank} (Golang implementation).
+Still, teams are welcome to innovate and change or replace any piece of the node or even write a completely different implementation of the core client, such as [Kagome](https://github.com/soramitsu/kagome#intro){target=_blank} (C++ implementation) and [Gossamer](https://github.com/ChainSafe/gossamer#a-go-implementation-of-the-polkadot-host){target=_blank} (Golang implementation).

 ## The Runtime {: #runtime }